Feyisayo/woocommerce-globalpay/readme.txt

 Woocommerce GlobalPay allows payments to be made to a Woocommerce shop via GlobalPay.

 == Description ==
-GlobalPay is a web-based payment gateway that enables merchants with functional websites to accept card payments from customers worldwide.
+GlobalPay is a web-based payment gateway that enables merchants/sellers to accept card payments from customers worldwide.

-With GlobalPay, you website can accept payment via MasterCard, VISA and bank transfers.
+With GlobalPay, your website can accept payments via MasterCard, VISA and bank transfers.
 Get started at https://www.globalpay.com.ng/

 This plugin was tested with WooCommerce 2.1.9